Aconcagua Climb Frequently Asked Questions

 Why Should I Choose IMG for my Aconcagua Expedition?

 Climbing Aconcagua is serious business.
-We are very proud of the way we conduct ourselves, and feel that we provide the best package available.
+We are very proud of the way we conduct ourselves and feel that we provide the best package available.
 We encourage you to contact us personally to discuss the details of our program.
 We know we are not the cheapest deal around, and we don't want to be.
-We spend more providing the best personnel, equipment, logistics, and safety measures things that many lower-cost programs cannot afford and do not have.
-We don't cut corners.
-However, we feel we provide the best value on the mountain, without question.
+We spend more providing the best personnel, equipment, logistics and risk mitigation things that many lower-cost programs cannot afford and do not have.
+We feel we provide the best value on the mountain, without question.
 We invite you to shop around and compare the quality of service with the price.
 There is a difference between our expeditions and the expeditions of our competitors and an enormous difference between us and local outfitters.
-Please consider the following »
+Please consider the following:

 What is the route like?